sam17896/Crash-Courses/Bootstrap4/bs4starter/README.md

-# Bootstrap 4 Starter Pack
+# Bootstrap 4 Starter Pack (BETA 4.0.0)

-Includes complete Bootstrap dev environment with gulp and sass
+Includes complete Bootstrap 4.0.0-beta dev environment with gulp and sass

+If you are looking for the alpha6 version [click here](https://github.com/bradtraversy/bs4starter_alpha6)

 ### Version